 Speakers and topics for 2018-19 will include

-- Dr John Goodall, Architectural Editor, Country Life, author of The English Castle: The architecture of the European Castle
+- 18 October 2018 – Dr John Goodall, Architectural Editor, Country Life, The European Castle (Reform Club)

-- Professor Christopher Wilson, Emeritus Professor of Architectural History, UCL: The Gothic Cathedral
+- 25 October 2018 – Professor Christopher Wilson, Emeritus Professor of Architectural History, UCL, The Gothic Cathedral in Europe (Reform Club)

-- Dr Olivia Horsfall Turner, Curator of Designs, Victorian and Albert Museum: Ruskin, Morris and the birth of conservation (51 Gower Street)
+- 28 February 2019 – Dr Olivia Horsfall Turner, Victorian and Albert Museum: Ruskin, Morris and the birth of conservation (51 Gower Street)

-Each guest speaker seminar begins at 18:30 and is followed by a dinner (at the Reform Club or 51 Gower Street), at 20:00, with the guest speaker.
+Each guest speaker seminar begins at 18:30 and is followed by a dinner, at 20:00, with the guest speaker with additional chaired discussion.
 The cost of all post-seminar dinners is included in the tuition fees.

 The MA does not offer systematic instruction in the facts; instead, the emphasis is on independent thought and research.